Lucretia Garfield: "Years of darkness"

 Lucretia Rudolph and James Garfield married at Rudolph's home on November 11, 1858.
 Both had serious doubts about the wedding in the time leading up to their marriage, as they both felt that they had to marry because they were expected to do so, and Rudolph was worried that she would lose any independence that she had obtained with a career.
 They did not have a honeymoon after their marriage, instead moving straight into a boarding house.

 Lucretia Garfield's life did not change significantly in the years after her marriage, during which she continued working as a teacher.
 Her husband was rarely home, away as a preacher, as a state legislator, and then as an officer in the Union Army during the American Civil War.
 In these first five years, they spent no more than 20 weeks together, and James openly expressed regret and contempt for their marriage.
-Garfield kept living her life independently, maintaining her own social life and traveling without her husband.
+Lucretia kept living her life independently, maintaining her own social life and traveling without her husband.
 She was hurt by the lack of attention he showed her, particularly after the birth of their first child, Eliza, in 1860.
 When James went to war in 1861, Lucretia returned to her parents' home.
 They later described this period of their lives as their "years of darkness".

 The Garfields did not develop a close relationship until James returned home from the Civil War, on leave after falling seriously ill with jaundice and dysentery.
 They moved to a farmhouse in Howland Springs, Ohio, where he could recover.
 This was the first home that they had to themselves, and historians have described this period as a belated honeymoon.
 It was short lived, as he was called back to war the following month after he had recovered.
 His return to the military marked an end to this improvement in their relationship, and they were again distant from one another.
 James pursued other women while away, again expressing interest in Selleck as well as Kate Chase.
-Garfield had her second child, Harry, in 1863.
+Lucretia had her second child, Harry, in 1863.
 Two months later, their firstborn died of diphtheria.
 This sudden death strengthened their relationship further as they shared their grief.